GGonnerman/CS4550_Compiler/README.md

 #### Running Tests

-Before running tests (specifically for the compiler), ensure that you have a version of tm-cli-go compiled for your machine (ideally with increase imem and dmem).
+Before running tests (specifically for the compiler), ensure that you have a version of tm-cli-go compiled for your machine (ideally with increased imem and dmem).
 This file should be placed inside of the tests directory and named `tm_cli_go` to ensure test functionality.

 ##### Running All Tests